-The assessment consists of a written exam (120 minutes) according to §4(2), 1 of the examination regulation.
+The assessment consits of a written exam (60 minutes) according to Section 4(2), 1 of the examination regulation and possibly of a compulsory prerequisite.

 The exam takes place in the semester of the lecture and in the following semester.